How to send Knock data to Heap

 🔦

 Heap has an expected latency for custom track events, which is typically less than 1 hour.
-So bear in mind that events may not appear immediately for labeling.
+Bear in mind that events may not immediately appear for labeling.

 Events sent to Heap